fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-low-level.rst

     1. Many phones on the market still do not accept large payloads.
 The restriction is typically either 512 or 1024 ASCII characters.
     2. On a slow connection such as a 2G mobile connection, a large URL would cause a slow response; therefore, the use of such is not advisable from the user-experience point of view.

-The PID/(Q)EAA Provider returns the issued ``request_uri`` to the Wallet Instance.
+The Credential Issuer returns the issued ``request_uri`` to the Wallet Instance.
 A non-normative example of the response is shown below.

 .. code-block:: http